netdata/blog/blog/2022-12-14-dnsmasq-monitoring.md

 ## What is Dnsmasq?

 [Dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html) is an open-source, lightweight, DNS caching and forwarding server.
 It is designed to provide DNS resolution for small and home networks.
 Dnsmasq provides local DNS caching, forwarding, and recursive lookups, as well as DHCP, TFTP, and other related services.
 It also has support for DNS and DHCPv6, as well as various other features such as DNS-over-TLS and IPv6 privacy extensions.
 Dnsmasq is a versatile and highly configurable tool that is simple to use.

 We will cover Dnsmasq_DHCP in a separate blog with more details.

 ## Monitoring Dnsmasq with Netdata

 The prerequisites for monitoring Dnsmasq with Netdata are to have Dnsmasq and [Netdata installed](https://learn.netdata.cloud/docs/cloud/get-started) on your system.

-Netdata auto discovers hundreds of services, and for those it doesn't turning on manual discovery is a one line configuration.
+Netdata auto discovers hundreds of services, and for those services it doesn't discover, you can turn on manual discovery with a one line configuration.
 For more information on configuring Netdata for Dnsmasq monitoring please read the collector [documentation](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/dnsmasq).

 You should now see the dnsmasq section on the Overview tab in Netdata Cloud already populated with charts about all the metrics you care about.